• Home

 • Yes, you can, but I don't know if it will over fill or not.
 I do know that it doesn't rise a great deal.

 • OPTIONAL: Many recipes call for coconut, but we just don’t like the texture of coconut around here.
 If you do prefer it, add ½ Cup coconut.
-If you want the flavor but not the texture, add ½ tsp coconut flavoring.
+If you want the flavor but not the texture, add ½ teaspoon coconut flavoring.

 Nutrition